HelikarLab/cobra-app/README.md

  # Flux Balance Analysis
- Web Pipeline For Flux Balance Analysis (Constraint Based Model)
+ Web Pipeline For Flux Balance Analysis (Constraint Based Model).

+ This repository was created as a part of Google Summer of Code 2019.

 ## To start the application